 The Good Shepherd

-Jesus said “I am the good shepherd”, to me that totally implies that any and all of the other shepherds are less than good at what they do.
-Jesus is not A good shepherd, He is THE good shepherd.
-The ONLY good shepherd if you will.
+Jesus said “I am the Good Shepherd”, to me that totally implies that any and all of the other shepherds are really bad and deficient at what they do.
+Jesus is not A good shepherd, He is THE Good Shepherd.
+The ONLY Good Shepherd if you will.

-The hired hand does not care for the sheep as the good shepherd does.
-Taking pay creates a conflict of interest and interferes with proper care for the sheep.
-I know many good men and women who work as Pastors in the church, but as good as they are I believe that they are in a position that should not exist in the church today.
+The hired hand does not care for the sheep as the Good Shepherd does.
+Taking pay creates a conflict of interest and interferes with proper care and equipping for the sheep.
+I know many good men and women who work as Pastors in the “church”, but as good as they are I believe that they are in a position that should not exist in the church today.
 I understand and accept that love gifts were given in the early church, but I believe that taking a set salary from the church is very wrong.
 I believe that 100% of the churches money should be used to take care of widows and orphans and spent on actual ministry to the lost, hungry and the homeless.
-We should not be using the churches money on Clergy salaries, buildings or institutional maintenance.
+We should not be using the church’s money on Clergy salaries, buildings or institutional maintenance.

 The concept of a solo Pastor leading and doing almost all the sharing in the church is just crazy.
-Such a position does not exist in the New Testament, but in the modern traditional church it is commonplace.
-According to the New Testament leadership is to be shared by multiple elders and the entire body gets to share during times of open and free fellowship, To expect a solo Pastor to do 95% or more of the sharing and work in a local congregation is unfair to both the Pastor and the body.
+Such a position does not exist in the New Testament, but in the modern traditional “church” it is commonplace.
+According to the New Testament leadership is to be shared by multiple people and the entire body gets to contribute and share during times of open and free fellowship, To expect a solo Pastor to do 95% or more of the sharing and work in a local congregation is unfair to both the Pastor and the Body of Christ.

 Kirk Out !